ziotom78/toast-workshop-trieste-2019/README.md

 ## Location and dates

-* IFPU (Institute for Fondamental Physics of the Universe, https://www.ifpu.it), Trieste.
-More details will follow
+* IFPU (Institute for Fondamental Physics of the Universe, https://www.ifpu.it), Trieste, room D. See [this page](https://www.ifpu.it/?page_id=626) for more information about how to reach the institute.
 * From Wednesday November 20th to Friday November 22nd

 ## Registration